Clicky

 So, what’s up next for me?
 I don’t know exactly, but from the group chatter it sounds like I’ll soon start breeding.
 And one day I’ll probably be a mom too.

-For now, I’m content to continue exploring my neighborhood, meeting the other animals, and filling up on juicy leaves.
+For now, I’m content to continue exploring my neighborhood, meeting the other animals, and filling up on tasty leaves.

 And lions, you beware!
 I have my eye(s) on you.

-And that is the story of my life as a giraffe kid.
-If you ever come to my Serengeti woodland home – and I do recommend that you visit – keep a lookout for me.
+Well, that is the story of my life as a giraffe kid.
+If you ever come to my Serengeti woodland home, keep a lookout for me.
 You can recognize me from my spot markings.

 References: